ryanirl/torchvf/README.md

 # Consider we have a vector field `vf` and semantic segmentation `semantic`,
 # we can derive the instance segmentation via the following code:

-from torchvf.numerics import *
+from torchvf.numerics import interp_vf, ivp_solver, init_values_semantic
-from torchvf.utils import *
+from torchvf.utils import cluster

 # Step 1: Convert our discretely sampled vector field into continuous vector
 # field through bilinear interpolation.